Keshkrish/Machine-Learning-Algorithms/README.md

-# PRML-Assignments
+# PRML-Assignment-1

-Contains code for linear regression (and ridge regression), gaussian and exponential mixture models, k-means clustering (with kernels) and principal component analysis (with kernels) all from scratch
+Contains code for k-means clustering (with kernels) and principal component analysis (with kernels) all from scratch